b-hemanth/my_page/content/about.md

 </figure>

 ## Work

+I am a rising junior at Harvard where I study Applied Mathematics and Economics with a secondary in Computer Science.
+At Harvard, I am the (founding) Director of Publicity for the Harvard Undergraduate Inclusion in Economics association, a chairperson of the debate union, and an active participant in events and discourse concerning South Asia.

 I am currently working on (1) research tracking the COVID-19 pandemic's effects on Indian migrants, (2) randomized trials on migrant loneliness, networks, and productivity and on regularizing labor supply amongst casual construction workers, and (3) on writing communication-related policy briefs for Indian ministries.
 I have experience liaising between experts, bureaucrats, and politicians at J-PAL South Asia to evaluate and build policy, working on research in education policy at the Harvard Kennedy School, and in aiding building India's international debate presence.